-- Replacement Reserves: 0.6% of the replacement cost of the structure annually, up to \$600 per unit for family developments and \$500 per unit for senior developments.
-For rehabilitation projects, developers will be required to submit a third party replacement cost analysis in which the lifecycle and cost of major building systems is estimated and amortized over the number of units and years.
+- Replacement Reserves: 0.5% of the replacement cost of the structure annually, up to \$500 per unit.
+For rehabilitation projects, developers will be required to submit a third-party replacement cost analysis in which the lifecycle and cost of major building systems is estimated and amortized over the number of units and years.
 Gut rehab projects should use reserve standards for new construction projects.
-The City reserves to right to request an updated replacement reserve analysis every five years. - Operating Reserves: Annual deposits of not less than 2% of annual gross rental income are required until an operating reserve has been capitalized at a level equal to six months operating costs and debt service.
+The City reserves to right to request an updated replacement reserve analysis every five years. - Operating Reserves: Annual deposits of no less than 2% of annual gross rental income are required until an operating reserve has been capitalized at a level equal to six months operating costs and debt service.
 The operating reserve must be maintained at the level of six months of operating costs during the term of the City regulatory agreement.